silvanmelchior/IncognitoPilot/README.md

 For the latter case, there is an **approval mechanism** in the UI, which separates your local data from the remote services.

 With **Incognito Pilot**, you can:

-- analyse data and create visualizations
+- :white_check_mark: analyse data and create visualizations
-- convert your files, e.g. a video to a gif
+- :white_check_mark: convert your files, e.g. a video to a gif
-- automate tasks, like renaming all files in a directory
+- :white_check_mark: **access the internet** to e.g. download data

 and much more!